ck-zhang/px/docs/reference/errors-and-troubleshooting.md

 * No prompts.
 * No auto-resolution.
 * `px run` / `px test` / `px fmt` do not rebuild project/workspace envs; they just check consistency and fail if broken (for `run`/`test`) or run tools in isolation (`fmt`).
+* Under `CI=1`, `px python use` is validation-only: it never edits manifests/locks/envs; fix runtime/lock drift locally and commit the updated lock(s).
 * `px run --ephemeral` / `px test --ephemeral` refuse unless all detected dependencies are fully pinned (`==` / `===`).
 Fix by pinning specs (e.g. `requests==2.32.3`) or adopt the directory with `px migrate --apply`.

 ## Non-TTY and structured output